 Many treadmills also provide custom workouts, which is like having a digital trainer.
 The benefit of human trainers is that they can adjust the workout to specific needs.
 Some people want to build endurance.
 Others want to burn fat.

 Some treadmills have workouts optimized for each of these needs.
 A fat burning workout will adjust the pace and incline throughout the workout for maximum fat-burning.
-These settings add variety to workouts and allow people to use custom workouts for their specific needs.
+These settings add variety to workouts.

 More experienced runners and walkers also have the advantage of customizing their own treadmill workouts.
 People can adjust their speeds and inclines as needed.